robinvdheijden/MLOps-in-a-day-Tutorial-Guide/README.md

 ## Exercise 5: Setup the Release Pipeline

 Now that the train pipeline has succeeded, artifacts (model & `eval_info.json`) are available to set up the Release pipeline (sometimes called the deployment pipeline).
 Since we like the deployment to kick off directly after the train pipeline has succeeded, we use a release pipeline.
-Continuous integration is currently not possible within the pipeline section in Azure DevOps.
-Hence, instead of using a YAML file like we did for the IAC and Train pipeline, for the Release pipeline you will create these steps yourself.
+Continuous integration is currently not possible within the release pipeline section in Azure DevOps.
+Hence, instead of using a YAML file with executable steps like we did for the CI, IAC and Train pipeline, for the Release pipeline you will create these steps yourself.
 Furthermore, you will create variables required to perform the steps.

 Duration: 20 minutes